NOVA-Finance-Club/Quant-Trading-Concepts/README.md

-# Quant-Trading-Concepts
+## Quant-Trading-Concepts
-Repositório oficial do departamento de Innovative Trading do NOVA Finance Club.
-Coleção de Jupyter Notebooks explorando finanças quantitativas, gestão de risco e modelagem de portfólios.
+Official repository of the NOVA Finance Club's Innovative Trading department.
+A collection of Jupyter Notebooks exploring quantitative finance, risk management, and portfolio modeling.